-These are two different things.
+It is easy to confuse the two however an allergy vs an intolerance are two different things.
 A food allergy occurs when an individual's immune system mistakes a certain food as a foreign substance and triggers a reaction that results in IgE antibody production.
 Symptoms occur quickly (anywhere from minutes to hours) and anaphylaxis can result.
 The most serious symptoms of anaphylaxis include low blood pressure, breathing difficulties, shock, and loss of consciousness, all of which can be fatal.

 A food intolerance is the result of other reactions to food including: IgG or IgA antibody production or bloating and diarrhea or constipation due to an enzyme deficiency (i.e. lactase).
 These are not life threatening reactions however they can lead to severe digestive upset concerns causing much distress and discomfort.

-Most allergies are inherited, which means they are passed on to children by their parents.
+There may be various causes for food allergies.
+Often they are inherited, which means they are passed on to children by their parents.
 Although people inherit a tendency to be allergic, they may not inherit an allergy to the same allergen.

 Many food intolerance reactions can also be genetic however they can also be a result of the following:

-early food introduction to infants
+Too early or too late food introduction to infants

-overconsumption of certain foods
+Overconsumption of certain foods

-genetically modified foods
+Genetically modified foods

 There are many different ways to test your body's reaction to food.
-At KIH clinic, the Naturopathic Doctors use IgG blood tests, IgA salivary testing, ALCAT blood work and can also screen for antibodies present in patients with celiac disease.
+At KIH clinic, the Naturopathic Doctors use IgG blood tests, IgA salivary testing, the ALCAT blood test and can also screen for antibodies present in patients with celiac disease.
 Another effective way of identifying food reactions is through the Hypoallergenic or Elimination Diet.
 This involves eliminating certain foods from your diet and then reintroducing them at a later time to see if symptoms first disappear and then remerge with the reintroduction.